ShuraBlack/JFileShare/README.md

 # JFileShare
-JhttpFileShare is a straightforward application designed for local data exchange.
+JFileShare is a straightforward application designed for local data exchange.
 It provides a simple interface for sharing files across different devices within your network.

-This application will start a local server to access your directories and transfer files to other devices.
+> This application will start a local server to access your directories and transfer files to other devices.

 ## License
 This project is licensed under the **Apache 2.0** license.<br>